JorjaFox/website/readme.md

 To build the site, run `npm run build`

 Building the site will create a local copy of the site in your `public_html` folder.
 The first build may take up to fifteen minutes, as it will download and render all the remote media, storing it in the `resources` folder.
 Subsequent builds will take less time, as it only downloads new media added in the content.
-The deployment builds keep a remote copy of that folder to expidite deployment.
+The deployment builds keep a remote copy of that folder to expedite deployment.

 ### Upgrade